Baptisms are celebrated throughout the year outside the Seasons of Advent or Lent for children under 5 years old for parish members.

 - Catholic Sponsors, when couples, should provide prove of Matrimony in the Catholic faith.

-Class starts at 6:30 pm with Mass at the Church.
+Class starts at 6:30 pm.
 Both parents must be present at class as any Godparent.
 Child do not need to be present.
 Baptism is at 2:00 PM on Saturday.

 The sacrament of baptism ushers us into the divine life, cleanses us from sin, and initiates us as members of the Christian community.
 It is the foundation for the sacramental life.